cornell-colab/python-learners/session-one/01-session-plan.md

 **Share out either of the following:**
 * An interesting thing you learned
-* Any question you have
+* Any questions you have